-94. Trips with Children and Elderly.
+99. Trips with Children and Elderly.
 The trips of mothers largely follow the mobility pattern of children.
 To enable them to use the mass rapid transit with ease, provisions for woman with a child, whether in the womb or in the carriage or in tow will be made available.
-Among the provisions in the Pink Line stations for expectant mothers, mother-and-child riders and women accompanying elderly riders are the following: (i) lift; (ii) wide entrance-exit gates to fit a baby carriage and a wheelchair; (iii) hardscape architecture; and (iv) station staff to extend assistance.
+Among the provisions in the Yellow Line stations and Park and Ride facility for expectant mothers, motherand-child riders and women accompanying elderly riders are the following: (i) special toilets with floor area large enough to accommodate a baby carriage and wheel chair; (ii) lift; (iv) wide entrance-exit gates to fit a baby carriage and a wheelchair; (iv) hardscape architecture; and (v) station staff to extend assistance.
 In the train couch, special seats in yellow color for easy identification are allocated for women with a child, disabled and elderly.
-The following features will be provided to improve mobility of expectant mothers, elderly and persons with disability: dedicated parking slots (2 per floor) at the Park and Ride facilities; priority use of elevators and at least 2 priority seats in carriages.
+The following features will be provided to improve mobility of expectant mothers, elderly and persons with disability: dedicated parking slots (2 per floor) at the Park and Ride facilities; priority use of elevators and at least 2 priority seats in carriages; at least one dedicated toilet (with baby changing areas) in the Park and Ride facilities.

-95. Availability of Women Staff.
+100. Availability of Women Staff.
 Based on the current practice of the existing lines, about half of the station staff are women.
 They handle all types of station tasks from ticketing to security.
-NBM will adopt a Gender Equity Policy which provides equal employment opportunities to women.
+The code of conduct of the BSR consortium member companies provides equal employment opportunities to women.
+EBM will follow the practice of the BSR Consortium members and adopt its own Gender Equality Policy.

-96. Safety from Sexual Harassment.
+101. Safety from Sexual Harassment.
 The Yellow Line has the following design features to prevent sexual harassment within the station and train facilities: (i) adequate lighting in all areas; (ii) wide and open corridors for high and clear visibility; (iii) seats placed along the walls of the coach to afford complete view across the floor area and minimal impediment of movement; (iv) cameras and alarm systems such as emergency buttons; (v) security personnel on surveillance platforms and on patrol; (vi) separate sanitation facilities for female and male users; and (vii) location of sanitation facilities along corridors with high foot traffic.

-97. The Project will also implement the following measures: (i) maintain high level of cleanliness and functionality due to their influence on users' perception of security and degree of acceptance of crime or misconduct; (ii) train security personnel, drivers and conductors on women's security and safety issues and gender-sensitive emergency assistance; (iii) conduct regular briefing sessions for female and male station staff on security-related issues including violence against women; and (iv) prepare and input to decision-making incident reports on sexual harassment.
+102. The Project will also implement the following measures: (i) maintain high level of cleanliness and functionality due to their influence on users' perception of security and degree of acceptance of crime or misconduct; (ii) train security personnel, drivers and conductors on women's security and safety issues and gender-sensitive emergency assistance; (iii) conduct regular briefing sessions for female and male station staff on security-related issues including violence against women; and (iv) prepare and input to decision-making incident reports on sexual harassment.

-4.3 Measures to Protect Women Employees
+4.4 Measures to Protect Women Employees

-98. The three BSR consortium members, through their Code of Conduct, expressed their adherence to the principle of non-discrimination and compliance to existing laws.
+103. The three BSR consortium members, through their Code of Conduct, expressed their adherence to the principle of non-discrimination and compliance to existing laws.
 The measures to protect women in employment are contained in the two laws: 1998 Labor Protection Act and its amendment in 2008 and the 2015 Gender Equality Act.
-As protective measures, the Labor Protection Law prohibits employers to require women perform dangerous tasks and restricts their employment in night shift (Table 26).
-It is specifically protective of pregnant women by prohibiting employers to require them to do physically demanding work and work overtime or in night shift subject to certain conditions.
-The law also entitles pregnant women to 90-day leave, right to request for a change of type work even after delivery and full protection from termination.
+As protective measures, the Labor

-&lt;sup>81 These are Stations 2,4,6,7,8,10,11,15,18,19,20,21,22,23,24,25,26,27 and 29.
+&lt;sup>80 These are Stations 2,4,6,7,8,10,11,15,18,19,20,21,22,23,24,25,26,27 and 29.